ventus-ag/docs/_docs/coretasks/access-by-cli.md

 ## Prerequisites

 For this coretask we suppose that in Ventus cloud we've already created:
-- the instance, with the next parameters:
+- the instance, from which we need to get access to the Kubernetes Cluster API, with the next parameters:
     * Name: Test_Inst
     * Image: ubuntu-1804-bionic
-    * Flavor: Small
-    * Public IP:

-- the kubernetes cluster, with the next parameters:
+- the Kubernetes Cluster, with the next parameters:
     * Name: Test_Cluster
-    * Master count: 1
-    * Node count: 1
-    * Docker volume size (GB): 30
-    * Node flavor: Medium
-    * Master node flavor: Small

 - API User, which has the next detailes and just loaded "openrc" file:
     * name: Test_User
-    * password: 12344321

 ## Get access to your cluster using CLI

-To get access to your cluster you need **openstack** cli tool installed and connected to your project.
+1) Loggin to your Instance from which we need to get access to the Kubernetes Cluster API

-1) Install openstack cli tool by running two next commands one by one.
-First will install openstack and second one will install magnum client which is used to operate with kubenetes clusters:
+2) Install openstack cli tool by running two next commands one by one:

 ```
 sudo pip install python-openstackclient
 sudo pip install python-magnumclient
 ```

+2) Place "openrc" file to your server Test_Inst

-2) Execute "openrc" file starting with dot:
+3) Execute "openrc" file starting with dot:

 ```
 . openrc
 ```

-3) Provide your password and hit `enter` - this will authenticate you in the Ventus Cloud using created API user.
+4) Provide password of created API user and hit `enter` - this password will be used to authenticate you in the Ventus Cloud.

-4) Run next command to get a list of all clusters:
+5) Run next command to get a list of all clusters:

 ```
 openstack coe cluster list
 ```

-5) Run next command to get kubeconfig file for your cluster:
+6) Run next command to get kubeconfig file for your cluster:

 ```
+mkdir ~/Test_Cluster
-openstack coe cluster config kubeflow
+openstack coe cluster config --dir ~/Test_Cluster Test_Cluster
 ```

-6) Export path to created config for as KUBECONFIG env variable:
+7) Export path to created config for as KUBECONFIG env variable:

 ```
-export KUBECONFIG=/root/config
+export KUBECONFIG=~/Test_Cluster/config
 ```

 8) Run next command to test that you have access to the cluster and all pods are running:

 ```
+kubectl get nodes
 kubectl get pods --all-namespaces
 ```